htcondor/htcondor/docs/admin-manual/cm-configuration.rst

 run for minutes, then waits for :macro:`NEGOTIATOR_CYCLE_DELAY` before starting the next cycle.
-During this delay, the rest of the system processes the decisions made by the negotiator, and the negotiator can also respond to queried made by :tool:`condor_userprio` and other tools.
+During this delay, the rest of the system processes the decisions made by the negotiator, and the negotiator can also respond to queries made by :tool:`condor_userprio` and other tools.
 The job of the negotiation cycle is to match slots to submitters and their jobs.

 .. sidebar:: The term "Submitter"